Ajmaljalal/apex-tech-academy/Gen_AI_Engineering_Curiculum_7_months.md

 > - GitHub repository with proper documentation
 > - Live demo link for employers to test
 >
-> **Goal:** Master web development fundamentals by building a complete full-stack application that demonstrates proficiency in modern Python web frameworks, databases, and frontend technologies
+> **Goal:** Master web development fundamentals by building a complete full-stack application that demonstrates proficiency in modern JavaScript web frameworks, databases, and frontend technologies

 ---